ospalh/anki-addons/pages/Downloader sites.md

 version of the text entered, even when it is misspelled.

 Another disadvantage is that it is a robot voice.
 It may hide idiosyncrasies of the phrase or word.
+Because of this, Google TTS files are deleted by default, too.

 For Chinese, the Google TTS download is skipped by default, because the [Chinese support](https://ankiweb.net/shared/info/3448800906)